 3 + 3 Prelaw Programs

-Earn a law degree in six years through the Legal Education Accelerated Program at Fisher.
+Earn a law degree in six years through the Legal Education Accelerated Program (LEAP) at Fisher.

 To qualify for the program, you must:

-- Matriculate at Fisher as a first-year student, completing the College's First Year Program and Core Curriculum requirements.
+- Matriculate at Fisher as a first-year student, completing the College's First Year Program, Core Curriculum, major, and minor requirements.

-- Consult with a LEAP advisor during your freshman or sophomore year to discuss educational and career goals.
+- Consult with a LEAP advisor during your undergraduate years to discuss educational and career goals.

 - Earn a cumulative undergraduate GPA of 3.6 or higher.